neilkidd/rbac-serverless-poc/README.md

 ## Getting Started

 You will need an AWS account with access keys.
-In practice I [export them on the command line](#export-aws-credentials-optional) of the current session.
+In practice I [export them on the command line](#export-aws-credentials-optional)[^1] of the current session.
 Other options are documented on the [serverless website](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).

+[^1]: I use disposable 4 hour AWS accounts, from ACloudGuru.

 ### Software Used